 major macro economic indicators

-- Free trade agreements with the US and EU
+- Free trade agreements with the U.S. and the EU

-- High potential for tourism, agriculture (bananas, coffee, sugar), mining, hydroelectric and geothermal energy
+- High potential for tourism, agriculture (bananas, coffee, sugar), mining, hydroelectricity and geothermal energy

 - Social and political instability

 - Vulnerable to external shocks (natural disasters and commodity prices)

 - Heavily reliant on low value-added industry and expatriate remittance flows

 - Rural poverty, inequalities, under-employment, informal economy, ethnic divisions